johnlee1/duel/README.md

 # Duel

-React app bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
+An app for keeping track of finances. <br />
+Built with react.